-We conduct due diligence on all prospective suppliers before allowing them to become a supplier.
+We conduct due diligence on all prospective suppliers before allowing them to become a supplier which includes checks for potential instances of modern slavery.
 Every new or prospective supplier must satisfactorily complete an audit before being validated by the Group.
 The audit assesses risks that a supplier may not conform to our principles and statement.
 Follow up audits are undertaken on a regular basis once suppliers are accepted to review working conditions and check conformance to and measure the effectiveness of our policy.
 With the benefits of language and location, the Group’s Hong Kong office is able to control the audits of the suppliers in Asia.
 Other supplier audits are controlled from the UK.

 Our supplier’s Far East factories are also inspected and approved by independent third party organisations such as ICTI Care, BSCI and SMETA which specialise in ethical auditing.

 Our conformance policy forms part of our contract with all suppliers and they are required to confirm that no part of their business operations contradicts this policy.
 We review each audit report to test for the effectiveness of our policy and each ensure individuals who carry out supplier audits are suitably trained and experienced.